AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 const ipfsClient = require('ipfs-http-client')
 const ipfs = ipfsClient({ host: 'ipfs.infura.io', port: 5001, protocol: 'https' })
 ```
-After that we're going to paste the exact default code which MetaMask instructs us to load web3.
-It takes Ethereum provider from MetaMask and injects it to your DApp, if your browser does not have MetaMask installed then it will show a pop up "Non-Ethereum browser detected.
-You should consider trying MetaMask!" message.

 About Async/Await Function in JavaScript:
 <br>
 **Async:**